SS Bjoren: History

 The steamer Bjoren was built at Akers Mekaniske Verksted in 1866.
 She was 52 ft long, had a 14 BHP engine and was certified for up to 92 passengers.
 In 1897, the boat was extended by 6 ft and in 1914 she was further extended by 10 ft.
 She had a new boiler installed and new engine that produced 42 BHP.
 Today the boat is 21 m long and weighs 26 t.
-She is certified for up to a maximum of 55 passengers.
+She is certified for up to 55 passengers.

 In the early years Bjoren was in regular use at a place called Kilefjorden, a part of the river Otra.
 When the Setesdal Line, a narrow gauge railroad, was opened to Byglandsfjord Station in 1896 and as a direct cause of this she was moved to her present location in Byglandsfjord, about 30 km north in the valley Setesdal where she was in service until 1957.
-In the 1920s, buses took most of the traffic in the valley and eventually, when a new road was built in the 1950s, the traffic reasons for the steamer was gone.
+In the 1920s, buses took most of the traffic in the valley and eventually, when a new road was built in the 1950s, the steamer's need for commuting was gone.
 The boat was put in storage, deterioration started and eventually she sank.